duncaneddy/rastro/docs/en/docs/index.md

 rastro is a modern, fast (high-performance), space dynamics library for research and engineering applications.

 The key features are:
-- **Fast**: Very high performance, on par with C++ libraries, thanks to core library being written in rust.

 - **Fast to code**: Rastro provides a Python 3.6+ wrapper that is auto-generated from the core rust libraries.
 Making it easy to use rastro without recompiling.
+- **Fast to run**: Very high performance, on par with C++ libraries, thanks to core library being written in Rust.
-- **Intuitive**: API designed to be composable, making it easy to build on core concepts.
+- **Intuitive**: API designed to be easily composable, making it easy to solve complex problems correctly by building on core functionality.
 - **Easy**: Designed to be easy to use and learn.
-Less time reading docs, more time building.
+Less time reading papers, more time building.

 rastro gets it's name from the combination of Rust and astrodynamics (Rust + astro = rastro).
 Space dynamics is an expansive field that covers multiple domains of mathematics, astrodynamics, attitude dynamics, and systems engineering.
 While the underlying concepts have been studied for a long time (Kepler, Newton, Gauss, and many more), there are few modern software libraries that make these concepts easily a accessible.

 Space dyanmics software generally runs into the following pitfalls:
 1. Expensive, commercially licensed and closed-source software
 2. High-fidelity heritage libraries making integration with modern tools challenging
 3. Heritage APIs, while extremely well tested, also have an extremely steep learning curve